Sanyam96/HackerRank-Solutions/README.md

 # HackerRank-Solutions

-This Repository contains solutions of HackerRank Problems.
+This Repository contains solutions of HackerRank Problems and HackerRank Domain Problems

 Programs are mostly in C/C++/Java